TypesettingTools/ILL-Aegisub-Scripts/docs/image.md

 shape = pot\getShape!
 ```

-Use this when you want a single monochrome traced shape instead of multi-color layers.
+Use this when you want one traced shape instead of a layered color export.